-American Psychological Association (APA) is the writing format that will be used predominantly in all courses.
-It is important to learn how to properly format scholarly work as this enhances communication and provides a standardized approach to scholarly writing.
-APA includes writing style and format related to grammar, sentence and paragraph structure, headings, title page, quotes and referencing.
+All CGHS courses use the writing guidelines of the American Psychological Association (APA).
+It is important that all academic writers learn how to properly format scholarly work as this enhances communication and provides a standardized approach to scholarly writing.
+To this end, APA guidance is an excellent resource as it includes writing style and format related to grammar, sentence and paragraph structure, headings, title page, quotes and referencing.

-Additional APA Resources can be found at the University Writing Center's website.
+Additional APA Resources can be found at the University Writing Center's website and on the APA website.

-Note: The APA format used in the syllabus and in Canvas may not be correct.
-It is modified to give you more information on the resource and to meet Canvas guidelines.
+Note: The APA format used in the syllabus and in Canvas may appear slightly different than what you will find in the APA publication manual.
+Sometimes these references are modified to give you more information on the resource and to meet Canvas guidelines.

 Grades will be posted within 96 hours of the due date.
 Point assignments, due dates, learning activities, assessments, and other information specific to each course are outlined in the course syllabus.